gayeongpark/gayeongpark.github.io/_posts/2024-09-30-NETWORK-SEGMENTATION.md

 ### Two different plan for Zero-trust Architecture

-- Control Plane : Layout of the policies and procedures.
-Key elements include:
+- Control Plan : Layout of the policies and procedures.

   - Adaptive Identity : Continual real-time validation of users' behaviors, devices, and locations.